hegdesan-us/final_project/README.md

 - Individuals diagnosed with Diabetes exhibit a significantly greater incidence of hypertension compared to those without the condition
   -- Given the sample set ~24.8% non-high BP person having diabetes vs 75.2% high-BP individuals having diabetes
-- Individuals diagnosed with Diabetes exhibit a significantly higher cholesterol compared to those without the condition -- Given the sample set ~33.1% non-high cholestrol person having diabetes vs 66.9% high-cholestrol individuals having diabetes
+- Individuals diagnosed with Diabetes exhibit a significantly higher cholesterol compared to those without the condition -- Given the sample set ~33.1% non-high cholesterol person having diabetes vs 66.9% high-cholesterol individuals having diabetes
 - Individuals with Veggie consumption more than one time per fay seems to have high volume of diabetes.
 This needs further data exploration
 - Did not see significant correlation between alcohol consumption and diabetes.
-  -- Sample size is skewed towards non-alcohotic individuals ( > 15000 samples for non-alcoholic vs < 5000 alcoholics)
+  -- Sample size is skewed towards non-alcoholic individuals ( > 15000 samples for non-alcoholic vs < 5000 alcoholics)
-- Colestrol check from past 5 years identified patients with Diabetes.
+- Cholesterol check from past 5 years identified patients with Diabetes.
 This could be a  good information for preventive diagnosis
 - There is no significant correlation with Sex or smoker -- Very small difference ( 51.9% vs 48.1%) difference in individuals with diabetes who smoke vs non-smokers
 - There is ~75% Non-diabetic for the individuals with Physical Activity vs 28% non-diabetic.
 This is an amazing correlation.